surajsubb/Minesweeper/README.md

 1. Default Beginner, Intermediate and Expert Grid sizes.
 2. Able to change the amount of time in takes to place a flag.
-3. AI feature to help user to know which squares are safe and which have mines.
-Its an written in JavaScript
+3. AI feature to help user to know which squares are safe and which have mines written in JavaScript

 ## Home Screen
 <img src="/assets/HomeScreen.jpg" alt="drawing" width="200"/>